-Began at Woods Bagot in 2011, this tool has been under about 5 years of on and off development, allows for high speed/ accurate analysis of view obstructions.
-The latest version, completed at Grimshaw Architects has been completely overhauled to maximize efficiency of angle sorting via domain inclusion checking.
+Began at Woods Bagot in 2011, this tool has been under about 5 years of on and off development, allows for high-speed accurate analysis of view obstructions.
+The latest version, completed at Grimshaw Architects has been completely overhauled to maximize the efficiency of angle sorting via domain inclusion checking.
 Additional revisions will most likely be developed.

 To increase accuracy and efficiency, view percentages are derived not through ray collision, but through mesh sectioning through the following process.
 The view plane intersects the contextual meshes and extracts polylines.
 The angle from these polylines control points are measured and the min and max angle points which describe the extent of the view occlusion are isolated and distance to the point closest to the plane origin is extracted.
 These points angles are then checked against the angle domains and their associated distanced to cull out all point which is behind another domain.
 Then in simple terms, the resulting list of points are then sorted via angle, creating the view cones.